 How Long Do I Have To File A Medical Malpractice Lawsuit?

 Most states have statutes of limitations that define the amount of time during which an individual can file a lawsuit claiming injury related to negligence or medical malpractice.
-In Pennsylvania, the statute of limitations on most medical malpractice or negligence claims is 2 years.
+In Pennsylvania, the statute of limitations on most medical malpractice, negligence or personal injury claims is 2 years.

 There are circumstances that affect or alter the limitation period for filing a lawsuit, including claims where the victim is a child or minor (Minors Tolling Statute) or when the injured party is unaware in spite of reasonable investigation that their injury was caused by malpractice or negligence (The Discovery Rule.)

 Pennsylvania Minors Tolling Statute

 If a child is injured by medical malpractice before the age of 18 the two-year statute of limitations does not begin to run until the child reaches the age of 18.
 Thus, a claim for damages related to an injury to a child can typically be filed any time before the individual reaches the age of 20 years.
 Learn more about the Minors Tolling Statute.